iamdudeman/sola-json/README.md

 # sola-json

-SolaJson is a lightweight JSON parsing library for Java.
+SolaJson is a lightweight JSON parsing library for Java 17+ that uses no additional libraries internally.
 It started as a project to continue learning about building parsers based on language grammars.

 [![Java CI](https://github.com/iamdudeman/sola-json/actions/workflows/gradle.yml/badge.svg)](https://github.com/iamdudeman/sola-json/actions/workflows/gradle.yml)